-Kicking off learning German, you will soon find out that the language does not have many present tenses.
-In contrast, German makes it a bit more complicated when talking about the past, as there are so many to choose from.
+After kicking off your German learning experience, you will soon find out that the language does not have many present tenses.
+Instead, German makes it a bit more complicated when talking about the past, as there are so many to choose from.
 Do not get discouraged here!
 German has got a tense for any conversation you may need conversation.
 At the early stage of your learning process, make sure you take your time and master Perfekt – the German Perfect tense.

 What is the German Perfect Tense?

 After grasping the basics of sentence structures, learners usually take a look at Perfekt.
 Perfekt is the Present Perfect tense in English.
 Both German Perfect tense and English Present Perfect tense reflect an action that took place in the past and goes on until the ‘now’.
 Moreover, the German Perfect tense functions similarly to the English Simple Past tense in telling what you did.
 The tense is more common in spoken German compared to Präteritum – the so-called German Simple Past tense.
 Because it is simple and easy to conjugate.

 Let’s practice it!

 Below you will find the structure of a sentence in the German Perfect tense:

 What confuses you here?
 Is it “haben or sein”?
 Most sentences go with the auxiliary verb haben.
 Only when there is a movement or a change in location, we will replace haben with sein.
 For example, we will say “Ich bin um 7:00 Uhr zur Schule gefahren” meaning “I drove to school at 7:00.”
 These verbs, fahren included, show a movement and require sein to conjugate them correctly in the German Perfect tense: gehen (to go), kommen (to come), laufen (to run), ankommen (to arrive), etc.

 The use of sein also applies to a change in status.
 A good instance is getting up, through which you change from sleeping to being awake.
 Thus, you make a sentence as “Er ist früh aufgestanden.”